justworx/trix_rd4/README.md

 New drafts are always a result of some technical problem I wanted to solve by starting over.
 In this case, I screwed up my local repository and don't want the hassle of unscewing it.
-Anyway, several changes
-- changes that affect many classes - are needed, so it's a good time for it.
+Anyway, several changes that affect many classes are needed, so this is a good time for it.

 The trix package is probably going to look pretty bare for a while, but I've renamed the old project to trix.rd3 - the last decent